A website is made up of of various pieces of information that live in different sections and on different pages within the site itself.

 href attribute can help you enable them.

 href is an attribute used to reference another document.
-It can be found on
+You can find it on

 link tags and